BDC Hamburger Icon

 • The charges were fraudulent.

-Monica Eaton-Cardone, co-founder and CEO of Chargebacks911, says credit card chargebacks represent a growing financial threat to merchants that can damage a business’s reputation with banks.
-“Banks gauge a merchant’s risk and reliability on the number of chargebacks they receive,” Eaton-Cardone explained.
+“Banks gauge a merchant’s risk and reliability on the number of chargebacks they receive,” Eaton-Cardone said.
 “Multiple chargebacks on a regular basis can lead to even greater merchant challenges down the road.
 Merchants are essentially ‘guilty until proven innocent.’
 Chargeback fees and reimbursements are deducted from the merchant’s account automatically — no questions asked.”

-Nydelis Ortiz, an underwriting manager at FFB Bank, emphasized that businesses that want to counter a cardholder’s chargeback claim have only a short time to gather information and submit a defense claim to the credit card issuer.
+Nydelis Ortiz, an underwriting manager at FFB Bank, emphasized that businesses that want to counter a chargeback claim have only a short time to gather information and submit a defense claim to the credit card issuer.

-“The issuer will then review all documentation and determine who is liable for the transaction,” Ortiz noted.
+“The issuer will then review all documentation and determine who is liable for the transaction,” Ortiz said.
 “If the merchant wins the dispute, then the liability either falls on the cardholder, the issuer or the acquirer to pay for the transaction in question, depending on the nature of the dispute and the supporting documentation.
 If the merchant loses the dispute, they are liable for returning the funds to the cardholder.”

 FYIDid you know